prajwalvp/Dracula/README.md

 To do things automatically, you can use instead dracula.sh.
 To use this, you have to edit the names of all the gaps between groups of TOAs in advance in your .tim file, as I did in file 47TucAA.tim - just write C PHASEA in between a pair of JUMPs.
 Note that the JUMP statements around each PHASE statement should be offset by two lines, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.

 After that, list those gaps in the dracula.sh file.
 Then, enter your TEMPO, basedir, rundir, timfile, and parfile information at the top of the script (as in the sieve.sh script).
 Then specify if you're starting from scratch, or if you're using an acc_WRAPs.dat file from a previous run (either made with sieve.sh or with dracula.sh - the formats are 100% compatible).
-If you're continuing work from sieve.sh, please beware of the required format for the dracula timfile, where all JUMPs to which the rotationa numbers refer to are uncommented and all the gap names are commented.
+If you're continuing work from sieve.sh, please beware of the required format for the dracula timfile, where all JUMPs are uncommented and all the gap names to which the rotation numbers refer to are commented.
 Then, finally, make it run!

 The dracula.sh routine is superior to sieve.sh in several ways:
 - The writing is simpler, more transparent, and overall the script is easier to follow.
 Part of this is because of the improved logic, and in particular the use of trial.tim as an intermediate file.